 Highlights from the economic impact report, prepared by local firm Community Attributes, include the following:

-Based on these estimates, in 2019 each home port vessel call on average will support a total of $4.2 million in economic activity to the region.
+- Based on these estimates, in 2019 each home port vessel call on average will support a total of $4.2 million in economic activity to the region.
 This represents an increase over previous Port of Seattle studies due to: 1) a revised and more thorough 2017 study of passenger spending locally; and 2) an increase in cruise operation expenditures in the region.
-The report can be found here.

 The Port of Seattle is exploring the development of a new cruise facility at the north berth of Terminal 46 and is seeking a partner to support co-investment into the terminal and to operate the facility once construction is completed.
 As the Northwest Seaport Alliance works to realign international maritime cargo operations with the Terminal 5 Modernization Program, this creates room on Terminal 46 to build a new cruise terminal co-located with other marine cargo.
 Learn more at www.bit.ly/cruiseRFQ.